BLBX-7/ET0731_Brian_Keegan_TaiRong/3. TR64 Compliances/4_TR64_compliance_checklist.md

 ## Attack Surface 5: Hardware

-- TR 64 :
+- TR 64 : LP-02 **[Done through Concept]*

+	-  Provide a Temper resistant case for Hardware

+ By using Security Torx screws, we will secure our hardware by applying the screws into the box system.
+The screwdriver needed to unbox the system is very speciific.
+Thus, providing better security against physical tampering of the hardware.

-## Attack Surface 6: System as a whole (REALLY NOT SURE)
+## Attack Surface 6: System as a whole
 ### Checklist:
 - TR 64 : LP-01  **[done]**

-    - Conducted threat modeling to identify threats
+    - Conducted threat modeling to analyse threats

- The team used the STRIDE tool to identify threats on the network architecture, which then led to this compliance checklist.
+ The team used the DREAD tool to Rate threats on the network architecture, which then led to this compliance checklist.

 - TR 64 : LP-02